 Attorneys and Counselors

-General Knox Law, P.C. is a general-practice law firm with offices in Knoxville and Nashville, Tennessee and Birmingham, Alabama.
+General Knox Law, P.C. is a general-practice law firm with offices in Knoxville and Nashville, Tennessee.

 History of General Knox Law

 The origins of General Knox Law date back to 1995, when its founder, Roger D. Hyman, Esq. opened the Law Offices of Roger D. Hyman after serving nine (9) years as an Assistant Attorney General for the State of Tennessee, working in the Real Property & Transportation Division (Knoxville Office) of the State Attorney General’s Office.

 In late 1996, Mr. Hyman began a partnership with C. Philip Carter M.D., Esq., a physician and attorney, which eventually became Hyman & Carter, PLLC, with its office on Clinton Highway in Powell, Tennessee.
 In 2008 Mital D. Patel joined the firm, which became Hyman Carter & Patel, PLLC, and which then moved its offices in November, 2008 to the present location at 105 Legacy View Way, Knoxville, Tennessee.

 In April, 2016 Mr. J. Kenneth Hoffmeister, Esq., formerly associated for many years with Merchant & Gould (an internationally-known “Patent & Trademark” Law Firm) became “Of Counsel” to Hyman, Carter & Patel, PLLC, and the decision was made to convert from a “Professional Limited Liability Company” (PLLC) to a “Professional Corporation” (P.C.), and for a brief period the firm was known as Hyman, Carter & Patel, P.C.